 Finally, even if still difficult and controversial, a first and rough attempt to value Doñana's ecosystem goods and services has been made.
-In line with Costanza et al. (1997), the economic value of the ecosystem services provided by a wetland is about 14,785 US\$/ha/yr, that is, 10,665 €/ha/yr.
-According to those authors these goods and services include gas, disturbance and water regulation, water supply, waste treatment, habitat/refugia, food production, raw materials, recreation and cultural services.
-Considering that the Doñana region has a wetland area of 1,500 km2 and uses around 154 Mm3/yr (Andalusian Regional Government, 2002), the wetland economic productivity would be very roughly 10 €/m3, notably higher than crop productivities, which amount to 0.10-6 €/m3.
+In line with Costanza et al. (1997), the economic value of the ecosystem services provided by a wetland is about 14,785 \$/ha/year, that is, 10,665 €/ha/year.
+According to those authors these goods and services include water regulation, water supply, waste treatment, habitat/refugia, food production, raw materials, recreation and cultural services.
+Considering that the Doñana region has a wetland area of 1,500 km and uses around 154 Mm/year (Andalusian Regional Government, 2002), the wetland economic productivity would be very roughly $10 \notin m^3$ , which is notably higher than crop productivities, which amount to 0.1-6 $\notin$ /m.
+There is another specific study on the economic valuation of recreational use in the Doñana region (Gómez-Limón et al., 2003), which amounts to 120 M euro/year.
 Although a simplification, these figures seems to point that investments in conservation in the Doñana region can provide benefits both to communities and their environment.
 An absolute preservation of the regional environment however would not be beneficial for the society.
-In the case of the Doñana region, wetlands for instance, an agri-environment integration of rice fields and wildlife combining a mosaic composed of preserved wetland, aquaculture surfaces and paddy field patches is desirable from the ecological and social perspectives alike.
+In the case of the Doñana region wetlands for instance, an agri-environment integration of rice fields and wildlife combining a mosaic composed of preserved wetland, aquaculture surfaces and paddy field patches is desirable from the ecological and social perspectives alike.

-Unfortunately, data scarcity prevented enlarging the scope of the present chapter to cover some other topics such as the water footprint of floodable areas, such as natural marshes, scrubbery, grasslands, and other ecosystem types.
-Out of the scope of this study are the ecosystem services of the Parks such as the habitats provided by the rice fields.
-The evaluation of blue water flow which is maintained in the Guadalquivir river during summer drought to keep water salinity below a threshold favourable to irrigation, is again a specific footprint to be incorporated in future analysis.
+Unfortunately, data scarcity prevented enlarging the scope of the present paper to cover some other topics such as the water footprint of floodable areas, such as natural marshes, scrubbery, grasslands, and other ecosystem types.
+The ecosystem services of the Parks in terms of wildlife preservation both for visitors and for other natural areas which exchange individuals with Doñana.
+The ecosystem services of rice fields preserving waterfowl species which are scarce or almost absent from the Park.
+The role of channels and ditches which are used for cultivation or aquaculture in maintaining populations of aquatic organisms and from the opposite viewpoint, the role of channels and water ways in the introduction of damaging organisms to the Parks, the cultures or the human population.
+The evaluation of blue water flow which is maintained in Guadalquivir river during summer drought to keep water salinity below a threshold favourable to irrigation, is again a specific footprint to be incorporated in future analysis

-10 CONCLUSIONS
+10. CONCLUSIONS

-Having achieved more crops and jobs per drop, the present analysis of the water footprint and environmental water requirements in the Doñana region suggests that achieving more cash and care of nature per drop simultaneously could be feasible in this region if policy makers take action.
+Having achieved 'more crops and jobs per drop', the present analysis of the water footprint and environmental water requirements in the Doñana region suggests that achieving 'more cash and care of nature per drop' simultaneously could be feasible in this region if policy makers take action.

-In the Doñana region, the environment is the main water user amounting to about 59% ($596 \, \text{Mm}^3/\text{yr}$) of total water use, followed by agriculture with about 40% ($409 \, \text{Mm}^3/\text{yr}$) and urban water supply and industry: 1% ($7 \, \text{Mm}^3/\text{yr}$).
+In the Doñana region, the environment is the main water user amounting to about 59% (600 $Mm^3/year$ ) of total water use, followed by agriculture with about 40% (410 $Mm^3/year$ ) and urban water supply and industry 1% (10 $Mm^3/year$ ).

-The total blue water available in the region amounts to 443 Mm3 for an average rainfall year.
-If the environmental water requirements were met, $200 \, \text{Mm}^3/\text{yr}$ according to WWF (2009a) including marshes, streams and aquifer, the total water available for human use in the region would be $243 \, \text{Mm}^3/\text{yr}$.
-However, the current agricultural blue water consumption alone adds up to $282 \, \text{Mm}^3/\text{yr}$.
+The total blue water available in the region amounts to $443 \text{ Mm}^3$ for an average rainfall year.
+If the environmental water requirements were met, 200 Mm/year according to WWF (2009a) including marshes, streams and aquifer, the total water available for human use in the region would be 240 Mm/year.
+However, the current agricultural blue water consumption alone adds up to 280 Mm/year.
 The environmental blue water requirements thus seem to be mildly constrained in the Doñana region because of irrigation.
-The largest amount of irrigated water is for producing a low value crop (rice) $(0.30 \, \text{e/m}^3)$.
+The largest amount of irrigated water is for producing a low value crop (rice) $(0.3 \notin/m^3)$ .